opensourcefeed/opensourcefeed.github.io/_posts/2021-02-23-00-convert-png-to-jpg-imagemagick.md

 ![PNG format is good for simple images](/assets/images/post-images/png-eligible.webp) *PNG format is best for simple icons & shapes*

 PNG format can be used for any image files.
 However, it is more suitable for icons, symbols, or small shapes which does not require a lot of points to represent.
 It will consume more space for complex images like photographs.
-So, it is better to convert complex images into other formats like JPE when we are using it on the Web.
+So, it is better to convert complex images into other formats like JPG when we are using it on the Web.

 ## JPG Image Format
 JPG or JPEG (Joint Photographic Experts Group) is a commonly used lossy compression approach for digital photographs.
 It allows adjusting the compression ratio with a tradeoff between compression and quality of the image.